Erdin Demir

-Erdin Demir (born 27 March 1990 as Erdin Demirovski) is a Swedish former professional footballer who played as a left back.
+Erdin Demir (born Demirovski, 27 March 1990) is a Swedish former professional footballer who played as a left back.
 He played in Sweden, Norway, and Belgium during a career that spanned between 2008 and 2021.
 A full international between 2012 and 2014, he won six caps for the Sweden national team.

 Career

 Sweden

 Demir played youth football with Malmö FF, making his professional debut in the Svenska Cupen against Kristianstad.
 He scored the first goal in what would become a 3–2 win to Malmö.
 A move to LB07 was next as it became apparent he would not break into the Malmö first team.
 At the start of 2011, Demir moved back into the Allsvenskan with Trelleborg.
 Despite finishing fifteenth and in a relegation spot, he was nominated for Allsvenskan Newcomer of the Year.
 His impressive season attracted interest from Swedish side Djurgården and unnamed teams in Turkey, the country of his origins.